 Do you have a new product that you suspect will do really well with your target audience?
 You can give it a boost to immediately get in front of more people by promoting it.

-This is a great way to test its performance– you only have to pay eBay if the item sells.
+This is a great way to test its performance– you only have to pay if the item sells.

 Make the most of sponsored products